efabrizio75/femio.results-summary-component/README.md

 I learned how to use line-height property to vertically center text (no line breaks) within a container by setting its value equal to that of the height property in the same container.
 I learned the correspondence between rgb() --> rgba() and hsl() --> hsla().

+### Questions

+1. In the Summary pane, what is the most reliable way to make each one of the values in the category stay without wrapping even while the user resizes the viewport?
+2. Why does the footer appear in the middle of the page when the viewport is less than 400px?
+3. What's another approach to display the results in the "circle gradient"?

 ## Author